dawsonpar/personal_website/README.md

 # Hi!
-This website was originally designed by Tom is Loading from YouTube
+This is my personal website and was originally designed by YouTuber Tom is Loading.

 As I was learning React and NextJS I came accross this website and wanted to learn how to build it.